Have you ever considered how knowing your spiritual identity aids you in your everyday routines?

 Affirmations of Faith and Trust

-We’ve made!
-Here are a few powerful daily affirmations inspired by our verses from Psalm 34:12-14.
+Here are 7 powerful daily affirmations inspired by our verses from Psalm 34:12-14.

 I love life.